RodneyMcQuain/Digit-Inator/README.md

 ## Installation
 1. Install [npm](https://www.npmjs.com/get-npm)
 2. Install [yarn](https://classic.yarnpkg.com/en/docs/install/#windows-stable)
-3. Run `yarn` at the root of the project to install root dependencies
+3. Run `yarn` at the root of the project to install dependencies
 4. Optionally, install [AdobeXD](https://www.adobe.com/products/xd.html) if you want to more easily edit the logo

 ## Run the Application Locally